mozilla/seasponge/README.md

 [![Gitter chat](https://badges.gitter.im/mozilla/seasponge.png)](https://gitter.im/mozilla/seasponge)
 [![Build Status](https://travis-ci.org/mozilla/seasponge.svg)](https://travis-ci.org/mozilla/seasponge)

-> SeaSponge is an accessible web-based threat modeling tool developed for [Mozilla Winter of Security 2014](https://wiki.mozilla.org/Security/Automation/WinterOfSecurity2014).

 -----

 ## About

+SeaSponge is an accessible web-based threat modeling tool.
 This web-based application is being developed with three characteristics in mind:

 - **Accessibility**: We want everyone to be able to map out their infrastructures and generate security reports on any operating-system and on any browser.
 - **Aesthetics**: We're tired of clunky, boring interfaces - we want to bring the pizazz into threat-modeling.